 Sramana: Where were your clients?

-Ajay Sharma: We started with Indian clients and gradually earned business from the U.S. and the U.K. That was during the software boom so it was a lot easier to get business from those areas back then.
-Duetschbanc UK and Citibank UK became our largest clients.
+Ajay Sharma: We started with Indian clients and gradually earned business from the US and the UK.
+That was during the software boom so it was a lot easier to get business from those areas back then.
+Deutsche Bank UK and Citibank UK became our largest clients.
 We then had a few media companies in New York, one of which was acquired by CBS.
 We really focused only on application integration.
 You could say we were software plumbers.